ubisoft/vulnmine/docs/README-first.md

 * **/docs** Documentation
 * **/vulnmine** The vulnmine source code
     - _/plugins:_ The plugin directory
-    - _/vulnmine_data_: Default configuration data
+    - _/vulnmine_data_: Data used by the vulnmine pgm: default .INI configuration file, and the Machine Learning models.
+There is one model for vendor matching, and one for software matching.
 * **/tests** The automated pytest framework code and data
 * **/data** Configuration and other files used by vulnmine:
-    - _/conf:_ Vulnmine configuration files
     - _/csv:_ Input csv files are placed here.
 Processing will result in output JSON files that are also put here.
-    - _/models:_ The Machine Learning models.
-There is one for vendor matching, and one for software matching.
     - _/nvd:_ The files downloaded from the NIST NVD web site each day.
     - _/pck:_ Intermediate pandas data frame as pickled flat files.
 These are kept here for persistence use.
 * **/samples** Templates and sample code for production use.